zalew/django-flickr/docs/_build/html/_sources/usage-commands.txt

                         downloaded (default behavior).
 Use this option to (re)download all.
   -p, --public          Only public photos.
-  -l, --large           Large instead of original (f.ex. for accounts with no
+  -s, --size            Specify size for download (by default original for pro
-                        access to original).
+                        accounts and large for non-pro).
   -r, --reset           Clear downloads db table.
 Does not affect your files.

 Photos are downloaded under your MEDIA folder.
 Default settings you can override: